pimusicbox/mopidy-musicbox-webclient/README.rst

 Changelog
 =========

-v2.1.1 (2016-02-04)
+v2.1.1 (UNRELEASED)
 -------------------

-- Replace Javascript for truncating text with CSS equivalent for better reliability.
+- Replace Javascript for truncating text with more reliable CSS equivalent.

 v2.1.0 (2016-02-04)
 -------------------